beingsebi/wordle-game/README.md

 ### for `linux` only, in the `tools.py` file
 *    comment line `36` (ctypes.windll ... )
 *    comment line `47` (root.iconbitmap('ico.ico'))

-## Extra
-* the `_stats.txt` (`solutii.txt`) file was obtained by running `get_stats.cpp` and it describes the sequence produced by the helper for any valid answer
-* the `precomputed.txt` file was obtained by running get_precomputed.cpp and it is used to store the second guesses if the first guess was TAREI

 ## Referințe:
 * [https://en.wikipedia.org/wiki/Wordle](https://en.wikipedia.org/wiki/Wordle)